samrees/terraform-provider-redshift/README.md

 Note that schemas are the lowest level of granularity here.
 Tables should be created by some other tool, for instance flyway.

+# Support

+This module supports terraform version >0.12 for Redshift versions >1.0.14677.

 # Get it:

 1. Navigate to the [releases] and download the desired plugin binary, likely the latest